PrimeNL/MeleeRebalance/README.md

 # MeleeRebalance
 Unfuck melee class with this simple fix!

-While a melee type weapon is active you get a damage reduction (stole this idea from Diablo 3)
+While a melee type weapon is active you get a 30% damage reduction (before armor), stole this idea from Diablo 3

 # tModLoader version
 1.4_mergedtesting